woocommerce/woocommerce-ios/docs/creating-core-data-model-versions.md

 These scenarios can lead to users' databases to be incompatible with the current model and they would be unable to load their data.
 The app would end up recreating the database.
 It's an unlikely scenario.

-Also avoid modifying model versions in release branches.
+Also, avoid modifying model versions in release branches.
 If possible, model version changes should be done and merged swiftly in `develop`.

 ## Always Add Unit Tests

-Always create a unit test between the current the model version and the new version in [`MigrationTests`](../Storage/StorageTests/CoreData/MigrationTests.swift).
+Always create a unit test between the current model version and the new version in [`MigrationTests`](../Storage/StorageTests/CoreData/MigrationTests.swift).
 This helps us ensure that the migrations will always work for users who have not upgraded.
-Consider the unit test as a **concrete documentation** for what the new model version changed.
+Consider the unit test as **concrete documentation** for what the new model version changed.

 Avoid using the [`NSManagedObject` subclasses](../Storage/Storage/Model) in the unit tests.
 Prefer to use pure `NSManagedObject` instances.